jack-d-long/vl53-imaging/README.md

 At `921600` baud the JSON transmission time is usually smaller than the ranging time, but dense mode is still a multi-second frame.

-## Gotchas

-- Per-zone calibration matters.
-UM2555 and AN5191 both note that offset calibration is ROI dependent; if you need better than a few centimeters, calibrate each zone separately.
-- If you see frequent status `13` near edges, increase `INTER_MEASUREMENT_MS` slightly or back the sweep one SPAD inward.
-- The SPAD map in the sketch matches ST's table orientation, not necessarily your final board orientation.
-If your assembled system rotates the sensor, rotate or flip in software.
-- Dense `13x13` mode is best on ESP32 or STM32.
-It is possible to run on AVR, but SRAM headroom and serial throughput are much tighter.

 ## Python visualizer